telerik/blazor-docs/styling-and-themes/figma-ui-kits.md

 * **_Cover**&mdash;The cover page of the UI kit.
 * **_Change Log**&mdash;A list with the changes in the UI kit.
 * **_Styles**&mdash;An informational page with all styles that are applied to the components such as typography, colors, and effects.
-* **_Base (Structural Components)**&mdash;Contains the base components (building blocks).
-Most of the component states (normal, hover, active, and so on) and component types (for example, solid, flat, and so on) share a common base component.
-Changes to a base component affect all individual components that use the same base components.
-For example, if you change the `_Base Button` radius, you will change all button components that nest `_Base Button`.
 * **Components & Variants**&mdash;Contains all components with all their variants.
 * **Icons**&mdash;Contains all icons in the form of convenient components.
 * **Scenarios**&mdash;Contains complex design examples that build upon the components on the **Components & Variants** page and add custom content.